-The Decision Maker and Peer Review Leader are responsible for decisions regarding the participation of a peer review candidate with a Real or Apparent COI in a peer review.
-A peer review candidate who has a Real COI must only participate in a peer review if the Decision Maker and Peer Review Leader determine that the conflict is unavoidable and, for federal government employees, "not so substantial as to be deemed likely to affect the integrity of the services which the Government may expect from such employee."
-The rationale supporting a decision to allow a reviewer with a Real COI to participate in a peer review shall be documented in the Peer Review Record.
-The Decision Maker and Peer Review Leader must reference specific guidance in Appendix E on assessing Real COIs to ensure compliance with all applicable federal and NAS requirements.
+Peer review candidates with an identified Real COI must never participate in peer reviews of highly influential scientific assessments.
+The Decision Maker and Peer Review Leader are responsible for decisions regarding the participation of a peer review candidate with a Real or Apparent COI in a peer review for influential scientific information.
+A peer review candidate who has a Real COI must only participate in a peer review of influential scientific information if the Decision Maker and Peer Review Leader determine that the conflict is unavoidable and, for federal government employees, "not so substantial as to be deemed likely to affect the integrity of the services which the Government may expect from such employee."13 The Decision Maker and Peer Review Leader must reference specific guidance in Appendix E on assessing Real COIs to ensure compliance with all applicable federal and NAS requirements.
 Federal government employees with Real COIs will need a waiver from the Office of Government Ethics (OGE) to participate in a peer review for influential scientific information.
-The Decision Maker and Peer Review Leader must reference guidance on waivers in Appendix E in these cases.
+The Decision Maker and Peer Review Leader on waivers in Appendix E in these cases.